yanweiser/Beyond-Task-Success-NAACL2019/README.md

-# Visually-Grounded Dialogue State Encoder (GDSE)
+# Replication of the Visually-Grounded Dialogue State Encoder (GDSE)
-This repository contains code for the NAACL 2019 paper
+This repository contains code for the NAACL 2019 paper which was slightly modified by Yerkezhan Abdullayeva and Yan Weiser (University of Potsdam) in the scope of the project module 'Language, Vision and Interaction' lead by [Prof. D. Schlangen](https://www.ling.uni-potsdam.de/~das/).

+The paper can be found here:
 **[Beyond task success: A closer look at jointly learning to see, ask, and GuessWhat](https://arxiv.org/abs/1809.03408)**
 Ravi Shekhar, Aashish Venkatesh, Tim Baumgärtner, Elia Bruni, Barbara Plank, Raffaella Bernardi and Raquel Fernández

 # Setup
-All code was developed and tested on Ubuntu 16.04 with Python 3.5 and [PyTorch 0.3.0](https://pytorch.org/get-started/previous-versions/).
+All code was developed and tested on Windows 10 with Python 3.8 and [PyTorch 1.12.0](https://pytorch.org/get-started/locally/).

 # Code Organisation
 The code is organised in the following main directories: